ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 k8smaster1.isociel.com   NotReady   control-plane   98s   v1.27.2   192.168.13.30   <none>        Ubuntu 22.04.2 LTS   6.3.3-060303-generic   containerd://1.6.21
 ```

-The status is `NotReady` because we didn't install a CNI yet 😉
+>**Note:** the “NotReady” status.
+This is because we have not yet installed a CNI plugin to provide networking functionnality.
+This is normal and to be expected 😉

 Check the status of `kubelet`:
 ```sh